Alexandra Kasser

-Alexandra Veronica Kasser Mochary (born May 4, 1967) is an American politician, attorney and advocate who served as a member of the Connecticut State Senate for the 36th district from 2019 to 2021.
+Alex Mochary Kasser (born May 4, 1967) is an American politician, attorney and advocate who served as a member of the Connecticut State Senate for the 36th district from 2019 to 2021.
 Connecticut's 36th district covers Greenwich and parts of Stamford and New Canaan.
-She is a member of the Democratic Party and was the first Democrat to be elected to this seat since 1933.
+Kasser is a member of the Democratic Party and was the first Democrat to be elected to the seat since 1933.

 Early life and education

 Kasser was born Alexandra Veronica Mochary on May 4, 1967 in Chicago, Illinois, the first of two children of Mary Mochary (née Kasser; b.
 1942), an attorney and former mayor of Montclair, New Jersey and Republican nominee for United States Senate in 1984, and Stephen E. Mochary (1940-2001), an attorney and federal judge.
 Her younger brother is Matt Mochary.
 Her maternal grandparents immigrated to the United States at the end of World War II originally being from Hungary.

 Kasser received her bachelor's degree from Wesleyan University in 1988.
-In 1993, she received a J.D. degree from University of Chicago Law School a Masters in Environmental Law and Policy from Yale University in 2014.
-In that same year, Kasser became a candidate for a PhD at Yale University.
+In 1993, she received a J.D. degree from University of Chicago Law School.
+She was admitted to a PhD program at Yale University in 2010 and earned a master's degree from Yale in 2014.
+After completing her qualifying examinations, she became a doctoral candidate that same year.

 Career

 Kasser practiced corporate law at the firm of Skadden Arps Slate Meagher & Flom.

 In the 2018 election, Kasser, a political newcomer, defeated five-term Republican incumbent, Scott Frantz, becoming the first Democrat to represent Greenwich in the State Senate since 1930, and the first Democrat to win the 36th Senate district since 1933.
 Kasser won by about 600 votes.
-In 2020, Kasser won re-election by a margin of about 1,100 votes.
+In 2020, Kasser won re-election by about 1,100 votes, nearly doubling her margin of victory from the 2018 election, when she defeated Republican incumbent Scott Frantz by 616 votes.

-Kasser's committee assignments included vice chair of the Judiciary Committee, chair of the Banking Committee, vice chair of the Transportation Committee, and membership on the Environment Committee, Public Health Committee, Legislative Regulation and Review Committee and the Executive and Legislative Nominations Committee.
-She was also a deputy majority leader of the Senate.
+In the Connecticut Senate, Kasser served as Vice Chair of the Judiciary Committee, Co-Chair of the Banking Committee, and Vice Chair of the Transportation Committee.
+She was also a member of the Public Health Committee, the Environment Committee, the Legislative Regulation Review Committee, and the Executive and Legislative Nominations Committee.
+She was also a Deputy Majority Leader of the Senate.

-In the State Senate, Kasser led a failed effort to re-install tolls on Connecticut's state highways, and create an Infrastructure Bank in Connecticut.
-Kasser introduced a bill providing tax credits to employers who make payments on employee's student loans.
+In the State Senate, Kasser led an effort to reintroduce tolls on Connecticut's state highways, intended to generate revenue from out-of-state drivers; the proposal ultimately did not pass.
+She also proposed the creation of an Infrastructure Bank in Connecticut, designed to finance infrastructure projects through public-private partnerships; the legislation passed in the Senate but was not brought to a vote in the House.
+Kasser introduced a bill providing tax credits to employers who make payments on employees' student loans.
 An amended version of the bill was passed in the State Senate in May 2019, and signed into law by governor Ned Lamont the following month.